bytelazy/classification-sdk/docs/session_history.md

   mvn spring-boot:run
   ```

   The first command compiles the code and packages it, skipping tests.
-The second command runs the Spring Boot application (policy backend or mock service) so you can interact with it locally.
+The second command runs the Spring Boot application (policy backend or SDK client mock) so you can interact with it locally.

 * **Future Directions** – Ideas discussed but not yet implemented include model-based (semantic) matchers, persistent storage for policies, user authentication/authorization, API gateway integration and more advanced UI features.
 These can be explored in subsequent sessions.